Skip to main content

 queries = plan_result["queries"]

-# Phase 2: Research (could be parallel)
+# Phase 2: Research (could be parallel; see below)

 findings = []